 This additional data can be brought into your social media analytics to give you a comprehensive understanding of your customers across all touchpoints.

-And speaking of understanding consumers, Quid Social is the social media analytics tool that excels in helping brands do just that.
+And speaking of understanding consumers, customer centric companies are 60% more profitable than companies that aren’t.
+And Quid Social is the social media analytics tool that excels in helping brands better understand their audience.

 Quid Social Ups the Ante in Social Media Analytics